![]() |

 In 1975, a group of English university tutors, teachers and managers from Oxford and London formed an independent English language teaching research organisation: The English Language Foundation.

-The English Language Foundation evolved into the Centre for Advanced Studies, an English teaching centre accredited by the Oxford University Delegacy of Local Examinations.
+The English Language Foundation evolved into the Centre for Advanced Studies, an English teaching centre accredited by Oxford University Delegacy of Local Examinations.
+This later expanded into the Euroversity Operations Centre.

 The English Language Development Programme provides courses for commerce, business, management, communication, science and technology, which combine work experience with academic disciplines for companies, organisations, groups and individuals.
-The Euroversity Faculty at the Centre For Advanced Studies generates the course material.
+The Euroversity Faculty at the Euroversity Operations Centre generates the course material.

-As commissioners of University Language Teaching Centres, and in close association with University Departments of Continuing Education, the CAS and the ELDP can prepare students for:
+As commissioners of University Language Teaching Centres, and in close association with University Departments of Continuing Education, the EOC and the ELDP can prepare students for:

 The English Language Development Programme provides the Euroversity Seminars: English language courses for commerce, business, education, management, communication, science, technology, and other professional areas.